koopjs/koop/packages/winnow/README.md

 ### `projection`
 Can be an epsg code, an ogc wkt or an esri wkt.
 This parameter controls how the geometry will be projected to another coordinate system.

+### `inputCrs`
+Can be an epsg code, an ogc wkt or an esri wkt.
+This parameter defines the coordinate system of input data.
+If the incoming data is a GeoJSON feature collection with a "named" `crs` property defined according to [specification](https://geojson.org/geojson-spec#named-crs), winnow will use it's value if `inputCrs` is undefined.
+If neither is defined, Winnow assumes the input data has coordinate system WGS84.

 ### `toEsri`
 If true, the object returned will be an esri feature collection.